đź“™ Knowledge Base Tip: Review the Key Assignment Designer article before creating or editing key assignments.

 -

-Rubric Visibility for Students: Defines what students can see when viewing final scores in the platform:
+The rubric visibility defines what students can see when viewing final scores in the platform:

 -